1120 SW 5th Ave, Suite 613, Portland, OR 97204

-Throughout 2017 and into 2018, the Central Business District will be the site of multiple projects to repair and replace aging sewers, rail lines, bridge structures, streets, and other infrastructure.
+The Central Business District is the site of multiple projects to repair and replace aging sewers, rail lines, bridge structures, streets, and other infrastructure.
 Projects with long-term benefits will cause short-term disruptions to residents, businesses, and visitors.
-Environmental Services is coordinating with multiple agencies to schedule and complete construction, minimize disruptions, and help people get to where they are going.
-For more information, visit www.MovePDX.net.
+Environmental Services coordinates with multiple agencies to schedule and complete construction, minimize disruptions, and help people get to where they are going.
+For information about other projects that will affect travel in and around the Central Business District, visit www.MovePDX.net.

-To avoid circling around construction to find parking, the City recommends you use SmartPark garages.
+To avoid circling around construction to find parking, please use SmartPark garages.

-If you would like more information about the project or have questions and concerns you’d like to discuss, please call or email:
+If you would like more information about downtown sewer repairs, please call or email: